-Learning the basic functions of Microsoft Office is the focus of this course.
-This course consists of five modules-Word, Access, Excel, PowerPoint and Integration.
-This course is geared to Business Information Management Students.
-Prerequisite: BIM 102 (F,W,S)
+This course is an introduction to the basic functions of Microsoft Office 2010.
+This course consists of five modules-Word, Excel, Access, PowerPoint, and Integration.
+This course is intended for Business Information Management and Accounting students.
+Prerequisite: BIM 102 or OFF 102 and successful completion of Math 090 or BBCC placement exam into Math 095 or higher.
+(F,W,S)

-BIM 181 Introduction to Microsoft Office:
+BIM 181 Introduction to Microsoft Word